September 22-December 5, 2014

 - Map showing the WCL Direct Shuttle stop at the Tenleytown-AU Metro Station.
 (The WCL Direct Shuttle runs Mondays-Fridays every 30 minutes between 8 am-12:30 am, with additional shuttles every 15 minutes between 8:00 am-Noon and 4:00 pm-8:00 pm during the fall and spring semesters)

 Upper-level law students staff the reception desk and main phone line of the Office of Admissions.
 They are a great resource for prospective students and can answer questions about student life, class offerings, extra-curricular opportunities and studying law in Washington, DC.

-Spring Semester Student Staff:
+Fall Semester 2014 Student Staff:

 Raziye, second-year student, graduate of The College of New Jersey, from Jersey City, NJ

 Kendall, second-year student, graduate of University of Oregon, from Eugene, OR

 Hollianne, third-year student, graduate of Florida State University, from Catasauqua, PA